Orin-beep/PlasGO/README.md

 ## Usage
-After all the above preparation steps, you can then predict GO terms for your query plasmid proteins with the two scripts: `preprocessing.py` and `plasgo_predict.py`:
+After completing all the preparation steps, you can then predict GO terms for your query plasmid proteins by running the `preprocessing.py` and `plasgo_predict.py` scripts:

 ### Simple example
 ```
 python preprocessing.py --fasta example_data/proteins.faa --plasmids example_data/3plasmids.txt --prott5 prot_t5_xl_uniref50
 python plasgo_predict.py --model_path models
 ```

+Notably, it is recommended to provide a TXT file containing the contextual information, where the proteins are arranged in the same order as their encoding within the plasmid if this information is available (not mandatory).
+As shown in the example TXT file `example_data/3plasmids.txt`, each row should include the protein IDs separated by a semicolon (';') within one complete plasmid or plasmid segment.

 # Format of the output file